-If you want to add a current affairs flavour to your lessons, this site is your new best friend.
-New lessons are added every couple of days based on a story that’s in the news.
+If you want to include a ‘current events’ spin to your lessons, this site is your new best friend.
+New lessons are added every couple of days based on a story that’s in the recent news.
 You can pick out individual activities or download a full mini-lesson.

 Cambridge University’s TEFL arm offers some really useful free resources including sample tests and vocabulary lists that are perfect for exam preparation classes.

-Once you’ve launched your online teaching career, chances are you’ll want to develop online courses all of your own.
+Once you’ve launched your online teaching career, chances are you’ll want to develop mini courses for your students to follow.
 And when you do, there’s not many better online teaching platforms than Moodle.
-Or if you’re looking for something a little simpler and cheaper, check out the very user-friendly udemy (www.udemy.com).
+Or if you’re looking for something a little simpler and cheaper, check out the very user-friendly udemy.